In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is self-efficacy.

 Essentially, self-efficacy refers to our belief in our ability to get shit done.
 Or, for a more textbook definition, there’s this quote from psychologist Alfred Bandura: “Perceived self-efficacy refers to belief in one’s agentive capabilities, that one can produce given levels of attainment.”

 Bandura first proposed the concept of self-efficacy as part of his social cognitive theory.
-The theory includes six constructs:
+The theory includes five additional constructs:

 - reciprocal determinism of person and behaviour

 - observational learning